Stensby/quotes/README.md

 Implemented in Python, using the Flask web framework.

+## Setup

-Can be run locally or in the provided Dockerfile using `make start` or `make start_docker`.
+Can be run locally or in Docker using `make start` or `make start_docker`.

+## Supported endpoints/methods

+- `GET /quotes` returns all quotes
+- `GET /quotes/id` returns a single quote
+- `POST with json body to /quotes` to create a new quote
+- `PUT with json body to /quotes/id` to update an existing quote
+- `GET /authors` returns all authors

-Future improvements:
+## Future improvements

 - Database to replace temporary runtime storage of quotes and auth
   - Would allow for data persistance, efficent sorting and filtering options by other fields (e.g. return results oldest to newest)